Open-CMSIS-Pack/cbuild/DEVELOPING.md

 6. Make sure it builds
 `make build/cbuild`

 7. Done!
-You can now start changing the source code, please refer to [contributing guide](CONTRIBUTING.md) to start contributing to the project
+You can now start modifying the source code.
+Please refer to [contributing guide](CONTRIBUTING.md) for guidelines.

 # Releasing

-If you have rights to push to the `main` branch of this repo, you might be entitled to make releases.
+If you have the right to push to the `main` branch of this repo, you might be entitled to make releases.
 Do that by running:
 `make release`